markbaaijens/rpmusicserver/README.md

 * (or) on the Squeezebox-device itself (all except Duet which has no physical interface)

 ## Update RPMS
-Update your RPMS-server by the web-interface, on the Home-page under Version.
-If the update-button is active, you can  Click on it to update rpms.
+Update your RPMS-server by the web-interface:

-You can also opt to update through ssh on rpms:
-* `ssh pi@rpms`
-* `sudo update-rpms`
+* Under Version, click on the Update-button

 Note: update is disabled when there is no newer version found.

 ## Transcoder
-For transcoding your lossless files (flac) into lossy ones (ogg or mp3), take the following steps.
-From then on, every hour at 20 minutes, file transcoding will take place and lossy-files will automagically appear in the given lossy-folder!
+Within RPMS, there is a trancoder buil-in, for transcoding your lossless music files (flac) into lossy ones (ogg or mp3).
+By default, the transcoder is not active, it must be configured to become active.

+### Enabling transcoder
+For getting trancoding to work, take the following steps:
 * in your file explorer
   * create a folder `flac` under `smb://<music folder>`
   * move your flac-files into that folder `flac`